kevinzhuang01/srp_2025/_profiles/dannytran.md

   Climate and Global Dynamics; Computer Science; Ecology; Informatics, Analytics and Information Science; Other Computer and Information Sciences; Other Earth and Environmental Sciences; Statistics and Probability; Visualization and Human-Computer Systems
+motivation: I want to participate in this program because I want to build upon my existing skills while also developing new skills in a more applied and professional setting.
+I am very interested in how computer/data science and AI/ML can be used in my prospective field and so I am really hoping to join and learn lots about it through this program.
+I believe that many others feel the same way and so I am excited to meet like-minded people who are environmentally conscious through this community.
+  In a diverse group of like-minded people, I will surely learn a lot and consider problems from many perspectives which I have yet to consider/think deeply about.
+  Through this experience, I am hoping to learn a lot and also build upon my technical skills.
+A lot of my coursework has been theoretical (with the occasional projects) with no significant impact on the real world besides my own learning.
+Coming out of this program, I am hoping to have developed something important and impactful to the world--even if it is the smallest thing.
 ---

 ## Academic Interests